Skip to content

 Common health problems

-Generally, a robust cat breed there are still a few health problems they can suffer from.
+While they’re generally a robust cat breed, there are still a few health problems that British Shorthairs can suffer from.
 That’s why it’s recommended to take out British Shorthair insurance to help cover vet bills.
 As they were bred with Persians in the past, there is a risk of them developing polycystic kidney disease.
 Here are some facts about common British Shorthair health issues.

 Hypertrophic Cardiomyopathy (HCM)